Sovereign Armenia Party: Ideology

 The party opposes Prime Minister Nikol Pashinyan's policies and believes that Turkey must be held accountable for its role in the 2020 Nagorno-Karabakh war.
 The party suggests launching an investigation on the war and the role of the current authorities in Armenia's defeat.
 The party also supports free elections, combating criminal regimes, developing a strong market economy, increasing the population, strengthening the military, and supporting Artsakh's independence and security.

 In addition, the party believes that it was a mistake for the Government of Armenia to reject the signing of an Association Agreement with the EU in 2013.
 The party believes that it was unwise of Armenia to become solely dependent on Russia for its security.
 Davit Sanasaryan has stated that the government should have used the momentum of the 2018 Armenian revolution to make a shift in Armenia's foreign policy.
 The party believes that Armenia should establish mutually beneficial relations with both Russia and the United States, as well as, building effective partnerships with other countries.

+In April 2023, Sanasaryan stated that France should replace Russia as Armenia's strategic ally.